Waters-P/Password_Manager/README.md

-This is a password manager that creates an executive account and allows that account user to safeguard any password
+This is a password manager.
+It uses an encryption vault to safeguard any password.
-    they own in an encryption vault.

 Terminal command to start: ruby Start.rb